-As previously noted, the subject property is encumbered by an existing 50-foot-wide joint access easement (Liber 28018, Folio 685) along the southeastern property line.
-The submitted landscape plan shows a 30-foot landscape buffer within the same area.
-The access easement was conveyed to M-NCPPC on April 21, 2007 for the installation, construction, reconstruction, maintenance, repair, and operation of a two-lane drive (access drive) for vehicular and pedestrian ingress/egress from Mill Branch Road to the planned Green Branch Athletic Complex.
+(24) As previously noted, the Subject Property is encumbered by an existing 50-foot-wide joint access easement (Liber 28018 at Folio 685) along the southeastern property line.
+The submitted Landscape Plan shows a 30-foot landscape buffer within the same area.
+The access easement was conveyed to M-NCPPC on April 21, 2007 for the installation, construction, reconstruction, maintenance, repair, and operation of a two-lane drive (access drive) for vehicular and pedestrian ingress/egress from Mill Branch Road to the Planned Green Branch Athletic Complex.

-The easement agreement states that the grantor (owner of the property) retains the right to use the easement in common with the grantee (M-NCPPC).
-In addition, the easement agreement states that the grantor at any time may request the grantee to relocate all or any portion of the right-of-way to a different easement area at the location designated by the grantor at the sole cost and expense of the grantor, and the grantee shall have the same rights and privileges in the new location.
+The Easement Agreement states that the Grantor (owner of the property) retains the right to use the easement in common with the Grantee (M-NCPPC).
+In addition, the Easement Agreement states that the Grantor at any time may request the Grantee to relocate all or any portion of the right-of-way to a different easement area at the location designated by the Grantor at the sole cost and expense of the Grantor, and the Grantee shall have the same rights and privileges in the new location.

-In 2009, DPR retained a consultant to prepare plans for the construction of the access drive within the existing easement area as part of the first phase of the Green Branch Athletic Complex development plan.
-The access drive was designed within the easement area with minimal alteration to existing topography and with minimal impact to the applicant's property.
-During the review and approval of Preliminary Plan 4-08052, the owner of the property requested that DPR relocate the planned access drive 45 feet from the southeastern property line in order to accommodate the required 40-foot-wide landscaping buffer between the subject property and adjacent property to the southeast, which is located in the Rural Tier.
+In 2009, DPR retained a consultant to prepare Plans for the construction of the access drive within the existing easement area as part of the first phase of the Green Branch Athletic Complex development Plan.
+The access drive was designed within the easement area with minimal alteration to existing topography and with minimal impact to the property owner's property.
+During the review and approval of Preliminary Plan 4-08052, the property owner requested that DPR relocate the planned access drive 45 feet from the southeastern property line in order to accommodate the required 40-foot-wide landscaping buffer between the subject property and adjacent property to the southeast, which is located in the Rural Tier.
 DPR staff agreed to relocate the access drive 45 feet from the property line.

-The easement agreement also states that the design of the access drive shall be such that it can readily be assimilated into the ultimate four-lane entrance drive design.
-After approval of Preliminary Plan 4-08052, the owner also requested that DPR build the access drive at the elevation suitable for the ultimate four-lane drive.
-The owner of the property provided proposed elevations for the ultimate four-lane entrance drive to DPR.
-DPR redesigned the access drive at the elevations proposed by the applicant and agreed to build a 22-foot-wide asphalt cross section ("half- section" of the ultimate four-lane drive) as requested by the applicant.
+The Easement Agreement also states that the design of the access drive shall be such that it can readily be assimilated into the ultimate four-lane entrance drive design.
+After approval of Preliminary Plan 4-08052, the property owner also requested that DPR build the access drive at the elevation suitable for the ultimate four-lane drive.
+The property owner provided proposed elevations for the ultimate four-lane entrance drive to DPR.
+DPR redesigned the access drive at the elevations proposed by the property owner and agreed to build a 22-foot-wide asphalt cross section ("half- section" of the ultimate four-lane drive) as requested by the property owner.
 The relocation of the access drive from the existing easement area to a new location, and construction of the access drive at the elevation suitable for the ultimate four-line access drive, created additional costs associated with design, engineering, and construction.
-DPR staff has concerns that this special exception for the portion of the property, including a new layout of the site, may result in the need for redesign of the ultimate four-lane access drive.
+DPR staff has concerns that this Special Exception for the portion of the property, including a new layout of the site, may result in the need for redesign of the ultimate four-lane access drive.
 This would result in additional costs for engineering and construction of the half-section of access drive to be constructed by DPR.